Thierry-Dumont/BenchmarksPythonJuliaAndCo/Weno/C++-NoCopy-Tuned/README.md

 Delaying the difference calculation by storing the reconstruction in a temporary vector increases the performance by more than a factor 2 (even if it implies using more memory) !!!

-## Differences with the C++-NoCopy version

-The differences between this version and the `C++-NoCopy` version are:
-- storing results of each branch of the ternary operator in `GodunovFlux.hpp`
-- storing Weno reconstructions in a temporary vector before calculating the finite differences in `Weno.hpp` (this version is strictly not a "NoCopy" version)

-The preprocessor constant `USE_ORIGINAL_VERSION` can be set in order to disable this modifications.

-Using 1000 discretization points, this version runs the general Weno benchmark in 0.0945s (using GNU 8.1.0 on an Intel Xeon E5-2650 v4 @ 2.20GHz) compared with 0.147s for the `C++-NoCopy` version, and 0.100s for the `Fortran` version.

-Using 10000 discretization points, this version runs in 6.45s, the `C++-NoCopy` version runs in 10.97s and the `Fortran` version runs in 7.30s.

 # General instructions